TaitoUnited/full-stack-template/README.md

 #### Additional steps for an old migrated project

-TODO Something about additional steps if an old project was migrated.
+TODO: Something about additional steps if an old project was migrated.
 The following implementation changes:

 * Dockerfiles --> also for local development?